Remembering Troy Gentry

 I've meet other country artists and acts in the same situation and they acted like the last place they wanted to be was around us.
 That was NOT the case with Eddie Montgomery and Troy Gentry.

 They were as friendly as they could be and kind with their time with everybody.
 T-Roy (that's what Eddie calls him, just listen to the song "Our Town.") walked around and had his picture taken with everybody.

 His death should remind us that our life is but a vapor and we never know when it's going to come to an end.
 As it's been said in a book that I trust very much,"we don't know what will happen tomorrow."
 Tomorrow is not promised and he was not living that way, they had a concert scheduled for that night and a new album had just been completed.

 He left way too soon and it may seem senseless, so maybe his passing can teach us an important lesson.
 Let the little inconveniences of life go and don't be afraid to let those you care about know how you feel.

-If you knew that today was going to be your last day what would you do?
+We miss you Troy.
+So, if you knew that today was going to be your last day what would you do?

 [via Bible Gateway]